aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/unprotect-spreadsheet/_index.md

 - **Restore Access to Locked Workbooks** – Quickly remove forgotten open or modify passwords without manual intervention.
 - **Automate Bulk Unlocking** – Process large numbers of files in data‑migration or archival projects.
 - **Integrate with Existing Workflows** – Combine with storage or conversion APIs to create end‑to‑end pipelines (e.g., upload → unprotect → convert to PDF).
-- **Maintain Data Security** – The operation occurs on the server side, keeping the original files secure while the unprotected version is stored in your cloud storage.
+- **Maintain Data Security** – The Unprotect Spreadsheet API operates on the server side, keeping the original files secure while the unprotected version is stored in your cloud storage.

 ## How to use the Unprotect Spreadsheet API with SDKs